-- For Fall and Spring semesters, classes that meet three days a week (MWF, for example), the maximum number of allowed absences is six (6), for classes that meet two days a week, the maximum number is four (4), for classes that meet once a week, the maximum number is two (2).
-For classes that meet on other schedules, the number of absences allowed should reflect a similar ratio (two weeks worth of class meetings). - Note: Students who participate in university-sanctioned activities and/or who will be unable to meet the attendance requirements for a particular section should move to another section where their activity schedules will not interfere with their classroom obligations (students can freely switch sections during the first week of the semester).
-To accommodate students who participate in university-sanctioned activities, the Writing Programs Office offers sections of this course online and at various times of the day and week.
+• Note: Students who participate in university-sanctioned activities and/or who will be unable to meet the attendance requirements for a particular section should move to another section where their activity schedules will not interfere with their classroom obligations (students can freely switch sections during the first week of the semester).
+To accommodate students who participate in university-sanctioned activities, ASU Writing Programs offers sections of many courses online and at various times of the day and week.
 We have asked advisors across campus to help students enroll in appropriate sections.
 If you think that this course may conflict with a university-sanctioned activity in which you are involved-athletics or the debate team or another-please see me immediately.